Official websites use .gov

 Combinatorial methods reduce costs for testing, and have important applications in software engineering: Combinatorial or t-way testing is a proven method for better testing at lower cost.
 The key insight underlying its effectiveness resulted from a series of studies by NIST from 1999 to 2004.
 NIST research showed that most software bugs and failures are caused by one or two parameters, with progressively fewer by three or more, which means that combinatorial testing can provide more...

+*NEW* Short course from the Defense and Aerospace Test and Analysis Workshop 2025 (Dataworks 2025) - complete course presentation here.
 The goal of this project is to provide practitioners and researchers with a foundational understanding of combinatorial testing techniques and applications to testing AI-enabled software systems (AIES).
-Resources are being developed in these areas: Combinatorial testing (CT), applying CT to test traditional software systems, including real-world examples and case studies.
-How Test and Evaluation (T&E) of AIES differ from traditional software systems due to the data-driven nature of...
+Resources are being developed in these areas: Combinatorial testing (CT), applying CT to test traditional software systems, including real-world...

 The NIST Cryptographic Algorithm Validation Program (CAVP) provides validation testing of Approved (i.e., FIPS-approved and NIST-recommended) cryptographic algorithms and their individual components.
 Cryptographic algorithm validation is a prerequisite of cryptographic module validation.
 The list of FIPS-approved algorithms can be found in SP 800-140C and SP 800-140D.
 Vendors may use any of the NVLAP-accredited Cryptographic and Security Testing (CST) Laboratories to test algorithm...